Student Opportunities

 Health and Well-Being for All Virtual Simulation

-Launched in 2020, this simulation is adapated from an in-person Centers for Disease Control and Prevention simulation that focuses on social determinants of health.
-Participants are placed in interprofessional teams and learn to engage in a community task force meeting to propose an intervention using a 6-step improvement model.
-In the process, participants explore how SDOH impact their understanding of and biases around obesity.
-Each team is facilitated by an advanced learner who received just-in-time training on interprofessional, small group facilitation.
+Launched in 2020, this simulation is adapated from an in-person Centers for Disease Control and Prevention simulation.
+Participants are placed in interprofessional teams and simulate a community task force meeting that addresses a chronic health issue.
+These teams, led by an advanced-level facilitator, propose an intervention using a 6-step improvement model.
 Contact us to find out the date for the next simulation.

 HIPE Center-Supported IPE Initiatives at UT Austin